New View Advisors

 Mortgage Insurance Premium (MIP)

 The MIP is the borrower-paid mortgage insurance payment.
-The upfront MIP is 2% of the Maximum Claim Amount for the HECM Standard, and 0.01% for the HECM Saver.
-The ongoing annual MIP is 1.25% of the loan balance for both the Standard and the Saver.
-The annual MIP was raised from 0.50% effective October 1, 2010.
+The upfront MIP is 2.0% of the Maximum Claim Amount.
+The ongoing Annual MIP is 0.5% of the loan balance.

 Mutual Mortgage Insurance Fund (MMI)